|Nutrition Facts (per serving)|

 Spicy chile mayonnaise is a great dip to serve with French fries, chicken fingers, or even wings, and it makes a fabulous spread for burgers and other types of sandwiches.
 This recipe combines mayo with Sriracha sauce and sambal oelek (or chile garlic sauce), which can be found in the Asian section of the supermarket.
-They are all made with red chili peppers and salt, and most contain some vinegar.
-There is a small amount of sugar in Sriracha sauce, while there is none in sambal.
-The combination of the two sauces with the mayonnaise produce heat, a touch of sweetness, and an interesting texture.
+They are made with red chile peppers and salt, and most contain some vinegar.
+There is a small amount of sugar in Sriracha sauce while there is none in sambal, and the combination of the two sauces with the mayonnaise produces heat, a touch of sweetness, and an interesting texture.
 Feel free to adjust the amount of sambal or Sriracha if you want more or less heat.

 Gather the ingredients.